Dishwashers, Electrical, Small Appliances

 Wiring one branch circuit to a double wall switch allows you to create separate circuits for the dishwasher and disposal and operate each independently.

-Can I hardwire garbage disposal?
+Can I hardwire the garbage disposal?

 According to the NEC, any outlet within six feet of a sink or other water source requires GFCI protection.
 However, the NEC doesn’t require GFCI protection for garbage disposals.

-Garbage disposal has reset buttons on the side or bottom of the waste disposer.
-The red button trips in the event of a thermal overload when the motor seizes or overheats.
+Garbage disposal has reset buttons on the side or bottom of the waste disposer—the red button trips in the event of a thermal overload when the motor seizes or overheats.

 What kind of outlet do I need for garbage disposal?